 A: When the hedge funds bought the defaulted bonds, they joined the ranks of Argentina’s creditors.
 Now, like lenders everywhere, they want the borrower to repay its debts on the original terms.

-The problem is, other creditors had already agreed to cut Argentina a break in 2005 and 2010 by swapping their bonds for new ones worth much less.
-Investors traded in roughly 93 percent of the defaulted bonds altogether, and this helped Argentina’s government slash its debts.
+Problem is, other creditors had already agreed to cut Argentina a break in 2005 and 2010 by swapping their bonds for new ones worth less.
+This helped Argentina’s government slash its debts.

 The bonds acquired by Singer’s group were among those left over.
 In 2012, U.S. District Judge Thomas Griesa in New York ordered Argentina to pay the holdouts.
 They’re now owed $1.5 billion in principal and interest.